JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

 .. function:: getrawsolver(m::AbstractMathProgModel)

     Returns an object that may be used to access a solver-specific API for this model.

+.. function:: setwarmstart!(m::AbstractMathProgModel, v)

+    Provide an initial solution ``v`` to the solver, as supported.
+To leave values undefined, set them to ``NaN``.
+MIP solvers should ignore provided solutions that are infeasible or cannot be completed to a feasible solution.
+Nonlinear solvers may use provided solutions as starting points even if infeasible.

+Integer Programming
+^^^^^^^^^^^^^^^^^^^

+.. function:: getnodecount(m::AbstractMathProgModel)

+    Returns the total number of branch-and-bound nodes explored during the MIP optimization process.

 .. function:: setvartype!(m::AbstractMathProgModel, v::Vector{Symbol})